Stair climbers are one of my top recommendations for our clients who require a low impact machine that specifically focuses on the lower body.

 Yes, a stair climber may burn belly fat.
-If you consciously engage your core body muscles, then it should allow you to build up more core muscles and melt away some unwanted fat.
-And if you gradually increase the intensity, then you should be able to burn more calories and shed some weight.
+If you consciously engage your core body muscles, you may be able to melt away some unwanted fat.
+And if you gradually increase the intensity, you should be able to burn more calories and shed some weight.

 Is a Stair Climber Better Than a Treadmill?

-Yes, a stair climber is better than a treadmill for a lot of people that suffer from joint issues.
+Yes, a stair climber is better than a treadmill for many people who suffer from joint issues.
 The low impact of the movement on a stair stepper machine still creates a strain on your muscles but should avoid stress on your joints.